Home / News / Technology / Big Tech / Intel’s $25B a Year Foundry Gamble May Finally be Paying Off

 Since Intel announced plans to expand its semiconductor foundry business in 2021, the firm has pushed tens of billions of dollars into developing new manufacturing processes and facilities.

-Novel Intel Manufacturing Process Attracts Broadcom and Nvidia
+Intel’s Novel Manufacturing Process Attracts Broadcom and Nvidia

 A key component of IDM2.0 is Intel’s 18A process node, a semiconductor manufacturing process that aims to increase chip density and performance per watt.

-In the latest development, Reuters reported on Monday, March 3, that Nvidia and Broadcom have started running 18A manufacturing tests
+In March, Reuters reported that Nvidia and Broadcom have started running 18A manufacturing tests.

 Intel and AWS Reach Deal on AI Chips

-In another major win for Intel, in September 2024 the company signed a multi-year, multi-billion-dollar agreement with Amazon Web Services (AWS) that will see Intel produce custom AI chips for AWS data centers.
+In September 2024 the company signed a multi-year, multi-billion-dollar agreement with Amazon Web Services (AWS) that will see Intel produce custom AI chips for AWS data centers.

 Intel will produce an AI fabric chip for AWS using its 18A process node as part of the deal.
 It will also build on an existing contract for 3nm node chips, designing a new Xeon 6 processor specifically for Amazon data centers.